billhails/MuseScore-plugins/src/Tuning/README.md

 Allows you to choose a different root note to center the tuning on.
 This has the effect of rotating the tuning around the cycle of fifths.
-For example suppose in a particular tuning, the interval from C to G is a pure fifth while the interval G to D is slightly wide.
+For example suppose in a particular tuning, with C as the root note, the interval from C to G is a pure fifth while the interval G to D is slightly wide.
 If you select G as the root note, then the interval from G to D will be a pure fifth, and the interval from D to A will be slightly wide, and so on for all the other intervals.

 This basically allows you to make certain tunings more usable in remote keys.